inducer/relate/doc/content.rst

         A list of a subset of ``[unenrolled, ta, student, instructor]``.

+    .. attribute:: if_in_facility

+        Name of a facility known to the RELATE web page.
+This rule allows (for example) showing chunks based on whether a user is physically located in a computer-based testing center (which RELATE can recognize based on IP ranges).

     .. attribute:: shown

         A boolean (``true`` or ``false``) indicating whether the chunk